julieqiu/exp/librarian/README.md

 exists.

-## Deleting Client Libraries
+## Removing Client Libraries

 ```
-librarian delete <library-path>
+librarian remove <library-path>
 ```

-Removes a library from librarian management.
-Deletes the `.librarian.yaml` file from the library's directory.
+Removes a library from librarian management by deleting the `.librarian.yaml` file from the library's directory.
+This does not delete the library's source code.

 ## Managing Configuration